sigma0-dev/zkbitcoin/whitepaper/index.md

 Because Bob's transaction will contain the new state, Bob needs to run a proof with `truncated_txid=0` first in order to obtain the new state, then run it again with the `txid` obtained.
 For this reason, **it is important that the output of the circuit is not impacted by the value of `truncated_txid`**.

-When receiving such a _valid_ request (e.g. proof verifies), the MPC committee signs the zkApp input of the transaction and returns it to Bob.
+When receiving such a _valid_ request (e.g. proof verifies), the MPC committee signs the zkapp input of the transaction and returns it to Bob.

 In more detail: